amsliu/writingSamples/rest-soap-overview.md

 ## Which one should you use?

-In most scenarios, you should use REST APIs when prioritizing flexibility and efficiency.
-Consider SOAP APIs when you want to prioritize security and consistency.
+In most scenarios, choose REST APIs for flexibility and efficiency.
+Consider SOAP APIs only when you want to prioritize security and consistency.

 Here are some common scenarios to use REST APIs: